mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 It specifies to clone a field.
 Source and target fields are identified via the IDs of their material.
 In this case, `SRC_FIELD: "fluid"` with `SRC_MAT: 1` is used as the source field.
 The cloning operation will generate a target field defined by `TAR_FIELD: "ale"` and will assign it the target material `TAR_MAT: 2`.

+Please keep in mind that the actual stiffness value of the ALE field is irrelevant and does not influence the physical solution.
+Therefore, it is ok to refer to the solid material here for simplicity.

 ### Boundary conditions

 To apply the required boundary and coupling conditions, we will look at each type of boundary condition separately.